herpiko/gakun-rust/README.md

 Usage: gakun <COMMAND>

 Commands:
   add      Add host and key to a profile.
 Example: 'gakun add work gitlab.com ~/.ssh/id_rsa_work' use      Use SSH key for certain host.
-Example: 'gakun use work -h gitlab.com' ls    List profiles help  Print this message or the help of the given subcommand(s)
+Example: 'gakun use work -h gitlab.com' ls       List profiles detach   Detach gakun - remove gakun-managed section from ~/.ssh/config help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help